 What are clothes made from?

 Clothes can be made from lots of different materials such as cotton, wool, polyester or leather.
-They all require lots of resources to be created.
+They all require lots of resources to be created as well as chemicals used when treating or dyeing the fabric!

 What are the benefits of recycling clothes?

-- Saving energy and water - if the clothes are not wearable they can still be recycled, this saves a lot of energy and water - it takes around 20,000 litres of water to make one cotton T-shirt and a pair of jeans.
+- Saves energy and water – if the clothes are not wearable they can still be recycled.
+This saves a lot of energy and water – it takes around 20,000 litres of water to make one cotton T-shirt and a pair of jeans.
 Thats enough water to fill 250 bath tubs!

 Wow fact: The average British family spends about £1,700 on clothes every year and we keep them for about 2 years.